Reaishma/Microservices-mastery/README.md

 # Microservices-mastery
 A deep dive into microservices
-Real-time Features:
+## Interactive Real-time Features:
-RFeatureseepal-time service monitoring with status indicators Architecture visualization showing the complete system flow Deployment timeline with progress tracking
+Real-time service monitoring with status indicators Architecture visualization showing the complete system flow Deployment timeline with progress tracking
 Interactive controls for Blue-Green and Canary deployments